 “So Botox is a purified protein that competes for the nerve – muscle junction.
 It essentially blocks the nerve from firing the muscle.
-The protein itself is called Botulinum Toxin A. In nature, Botulinum Toxin (there is over 150+ strains) is produced by bacteria called Clostridium Botulinum, responsible for a rare disease called “Botulism”.
+The protein itself is called Botulinum Toxin A. In nature, Botulinum Toxin (there are over 150+ strains) is produced by bacteria called Clostridium Botulinum, responsible for a rare disease called “Botulism.”
 Thankfully having Botox (anti-wrinkle) injections uses very purified proteins with no attributable risk of causing serious side effects.” – Dr. Jeremy Cumpston, Ageless Clinics

 Should I Try It for Tmj and Bruxism?

 “The main reason I see patients requesting it in my clinic is to treat associated symptoms like jaw pain, headaches or teeth damage caused by grinding, usually at night.
 My thoughts are that it is worth trialling a light dose to see if it has a positive effect on reducing teeth grinding and TMJ dysfunction if you’ve tried other options without success.” – Dr. Jeremy Cumpston, Ageless Clinics